Superreplication under Model Uncertainty in Discrete Time: Introduction

-We study the superreplication of contingent claims under model uncertainty in discrete-time financial markets.
-Model uncertainty is formalized by a set $\cP$ of probability measures (``models'') on a measurable space $(\Omega,\cF)$ and the superreplication is required to hold simultaneously under all measures $P\in\cP$ (``$\cP$-q.s.'').
+We study the superreplication of contingent claims under model uncertainty.
+Using the worst-case approach to consistently address this ``Knightian'' uncertainty, we require the superreplication is to hold simultaneously under all measures $P\in\cP$ (``$\cP$-q.s.'').
 More precisely, given an adapted process $S$ and a random variable $f$, we are interested in determining the minimal superreplication price

-here $H$ is a trading strategy (defined simultaneously under all $P\in\cP$) and $H\sint S_T$ is the terminal wealth resulting from trading in $S$ at the discrete times $t=1,\dots,T$ according to $H$.
-Moreover, and this is our main goal, we want to show that an optimal superreplicating strategy exists; i.e., that the infimum is actually attained for some $H$.
+here $H$ is a trading strategy (defined simultaneously under all $P\in\cP$) and $H\sint S_T$ is the terminal wealth resulting from trading in $S$ at the discrete dates $t=1,\dots,T$ according to $H$.
+The difference $x_*(f)+x_*(-f)$ between super- and subreplication price gives a bound for a model risk in the pricing of $f$, relative to the chosen collection $\cP$ of models.
+Moreover, we want to show that an optimal superreplicating strategy exists; i.e., that the infimum is actually attained for some $H$.

 Both problems are well understood in the absence of model uncertainty.
 Indeed, when $\cP$ contains only one probability measure $P$, then an optimal strategy exists and

 where $\cM_e(P)$ denotes the set of all probability measures $Q$, equivalent to $P$, such that $S$ is a $Q$-martingale.
 This holds under a no-arbitrage condition which by the fundamental theorem of asset pricing is equivalent to $\cM_e(P)$ being nonempty, and embodies a fundamental duality between wealth processes and the linear pricing functionals $\{E_Q[\,\cdot\,],\, Q\in \cM_e(P)\}$.
 It is well known that the price $x_*(f)$ can be relatively large for practical purposes; however, superreplication is of primal theoretical importance, for instance, in the solution of portfolio optimization problems.
 We refer to~\cite{DelbaenSchachermayer.06} and the references therein for the classical theory, and in particular to~\cite{FollmerSchied.04} for the discrete-time case.